aaronkim662/Calculator_v2/README.md

   - To run `calculator_spec.coffee`, in your terminal type `npx cypress open`

   - Cypress UI will pop up.
-Click on the file.
+Click on the file (calculator_spec.coffee).